LutzFabio/globus_project/README.md

 	2. Apply a custom loss function and accuracy score for features.
-The currently used "binary_crossentropy" with "binary_accuracy" is by default very low and very high, respectivaly.
+The currently used "binary_crossentropy" with "binary_accuracy" is by default very low and very high, respectively.
 This because there are many features but only a few of them are present for a particular product.
 That means that a correct predction of all the zeros is also counted as accuracy, thus leading to a high accuracy and low loss.